This vegan buttermilk battered and crispy fried tofu sandwich is crispy on the outside. Served with a creamy sauce, it’s perfect for lunch or dinner.

-- Press the tofu, then cut it horizontally into four slices.
-Then cut the edges to create roundish patties.
+- Cut pressed tofu into four slices and cut the edges to create patties.

-- Stir together the soy milk, pickle juice, and yeast flakes in one bowl.
+- Stir the soy milk, pickle juice, and yeast flakes in one bowl.

 - In a separate bowl or plate, stir together flour, cornstarch, baking powder, salt, and seasoning.